IvieThePlant/csc341-f23/programming-csc341f23/prog01-list-csc341f23/README.md

 Implement the following ...

 - `StudentList(int capacity)` constructor with a set capacity for data.
-- `boolean isFull()` determines whether or not there is capacity for more faces.
+- `boolean isFull()` determines whether or not there is capacity for more students.
-- `boolean isEmpty()` determines whether or not there are any faces in the List.
+- `boolean isEmpty()` determines whether or not there are any students in the List.
 - `boolean isValid(int index)` determines if the given index corresponds to an element stored in the List.

 #### ADD Methods